cinc-project/automate/components/docs-chef-io/content/automate/reusable/md/restore_troubleshooting.md

    * File System

-      * By default, the `backup_mount` is set to `/mnt/automate_backups` during deployment.
+      * During deployment, the `backup_mount` is default set to `/mnt/automate_backups`.
-      * If you update the `backup_mount` value in the `config.toml` file before deployment, the deployment process will automatically apply the updated path.
+      * The deployment process will automatically apply the updated path if you update the `backup_mount` value in the `config.toml` file before deployment.
       * If the `backup_mount` value is changed after deployment (e.g., to /bkp/backps), you must manually patch the configuration on all frontend and backend nodes.
-      * Update the FE nodes using the template provided below.
-Use the command  `chef-automate config patch fe.toml --fe` to update the configuration.
+      * Update the FE nodes using the template below.
+To update the configuration, use the command  `chef-automate config patch fe.toml --fe`.

       ```sh
          [global.v1.backups]